-Step 2: Why Should You Take This Class?
+Step 2: Why Should You Follow Along With Me?

-Why should you take my class?
-There are tons of cake tutorials and classes out there, what's different about this one?
+There are tons of cake tutorials and classes out there, what's different about mine?

 Hi, my name is Jen Wold.
 While I'm not working away at Instructables I run a cake decorating business called Clever Wren Cakes & Sweets located along the mighty Mississippi River and an Etsy shop called Thermies.
 I've been creating custom cakes for over 10 years and my kitchen is always filled with the delicious aroma of cake!
 My other creative hobbies include: sewing, quilting, embroidery, fused glass, stained glass, weaving, and trying and creating new recipes.